mfiers/mus/README.md

 ### Keyring

-`mus` uses [keyring](https://github.com/jaraco/keyring) to store secret.
+`mus` uses [keyring](https://github.com/jaraco/keyring) to store secrets.
 On a headless(?) linux server you may need to set a password to your secrets database, add this to your .bashrc

 ```
 export KEYRING_CRYPTFILE_PASSWORD="very secure password"